Image showing Four Storage Backends, One Interface: Building a Pluggable Image Storage Layer in Python

 def get_storage_backend(storage_type: str) -> StorageBackend:

-"""Return the correct storage backend for the given type.
+"""Return the correct storage backend for the given type string.

 """